toptal/example_granite_application/README.md

 ### Policies

 You can expect only to execute some action with a user.
-For purposes, it's only verifying if it's a user and anything more.
+For testing purposes, it's only verifying if the performer is a user.

 ```ruby
 allow_if { performer.is_a?(User) }